 1. To unpack the challenges around the philosophy, definition, conception, and hegemonic construction of work in public and private (home) spheres through a situational analysis.

-2. To equip couples with a “holistic” toolbox of work life balance strategies, with the aim of promoting healthy values and attitudes, responsible decision-making skills and overall psychosocial wellness.
+2. To equip couples with a “holistic” toolbox of work-life balance strategies, with the aim of promoting healthy values and attitudes, responsible decision-making skills, and overall psychosocial wellness.

-3. To promote inclusivity that considers intersecting identities connected to gender, class status and family status to increase awareness and engagement with diversity issues.
-This will focus on the lived experiences and realities of the family and promote open dialogue around mental load and emotional labour within the household.
+3. To promote inclusivity that considers intersecting identities connected to gender, class status, and family status to increase awareness and engagement with diversity issues.
+This will focus on the lived experiences and realities of the family and promote an open dialogue around the mental load and emotional labor within the household.

-3. To Critically unpack policies around work life management that exist in Jamaica and how they have impacted women’s ability to thrive and advance.
+3. To critically unpack policies around work-life management that exist in Jamaica and how they have impacted women’s ability to thrive and advance.

-4. To explore work life balance policy and practice that has been adapted globally.
+4. To explore work-life balance policy and practice that has been adopted globally.

 5. To bring awareness to the challenges faced by women and families and gender inequality within unpaid care and household work.